icylace/CursorRuler/README.md

 - In ST2 there is a major bug which is described below.

 - In ST3 the standard shortcut key for the `Wrap Paragraph at Ruler` menu item (`⌥⌘Q` on OS X, `Alt+Q` on Linux and Windows) is rebound to instead use the `CursorRuler: Wrap Lines` command for doing proper line wrapping.
 However, using the `Wrap Paragraph at Ruler` menu item without the shortcut key still uses the normal wrapping command.
 It seems there isn't a way to override ST's default menu items in that sort of way.
-For details look [here][issue 3].
+For details look [here](https://github.com/icylace/CursorRuler/issues/3).

 - While moving a selected group of text with the mouse the insertion-point cursor is not shown with its own dynamic ruler.
 Though, this is probably preferable since this distinguishes the editing cursors from the insertion-point cursors.